build-on-aws/content/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 ![Files in S3](./images/lightsail-s3-bucket-7.png)

-## Module 2: Deploy Windows 2022 Server
+## Module 3: Deploy Windows 2022 Server

-### Overview

 A common task is to deploy a Windows Server configured with IIS.
-We will use the AWS Lightsail console to instantiate Windows Server 2000 and configure it to install .NET core and IIS with a Powershell script
+We will use the AWS Lightsail console to instantiate Windows Server 2000 and configure it to install .NET core and IIS with a Powershell script.

-### What you will accomplish

-Using AWS Lightsail, you will deploy a Windows Server 2022 instance with IIS installed using a Powershell script.

 ### Implementation instructions